Hawaii Winter Baseball

 Hawaii Winter Baseball (HWB), based in Honolulu, Hawaii, was a professional baseball league in the Hawaiian islands.
 It was loosely affiliated with Major League Baseball (MLB).

 History

 The HWB league first began play in 1993.
 Funded by Major League Baseball, the league drew players from the MLB, Nippon Professional Baseball, the Korea Baseball Organization, and independent leagues.
 Games were played in Hawaii from October to December.
 The HWB league first folded after the 1997 season as it was too heavily reliant on its limited funding from MLB.

 In 2006, the league returned for its sixth season.
 It was the only winter league to feature both top Japanese and American talent.
 However, this new league folded following the 2008 season when the contract with MLB expired.

 Alumni

+Todd Helton was the first Hawaii Winter Baseball alumni inducted into the National Baseball Hall of Fame (2024).
+Ichiro Suzuki was the second, inducted in July 2025.